Anti-corruption and anti-bribery

-In addition, about 2,500 more managers in the whole of EVRAZ Group have completed online anti-corruption training developed by Thomson Reuters.
-Overall, compliance managers have so far assigned close to 11,000 licenses to employees whose functions and areas of responsibility warrant such training.
-The programme will continue in 2019.
-Gradually, those previously trained will receive invitations to refresh their active knowledge of anti-corruption principles and best practices.
+In 2019 alone, over 2,000 more managers throughout the Group have completed online anti-corruption training developed by a leading international provider in the field.
+Overall, close to 13,000 licences have been used so far by the Company employees to undergo online training.
+The programme will continue in 2020.
+Those previously trained receive invitations to refresh their active knowledge of anti-corruption principles and best practices.

-This course by Thomson Reuters defines bribery and corruption and examines the implementation of anti-bribery legislation in Russia.
+This course defines bribery and corruption and examines the implementation of anti-bribery legislation in Russia.
 The training also covers a business-wide system of controls aimed at managing and reducing bribery risks.

 - Confirm the Group’s position and full compliance with applicable anti-corruption laws

-- Explain the Group’s systems and controls to manage the risk of bribery and corruption
+- Explain existing controls to manage the risk of bribery and corruption

-- Help identify the damaging effects of bribery and corruption
+- Raise awareness about the damaging effects of bribery and corruption

-- Highlight red flags, eg warnings about possible illegal payments or other corrupt activities
+- Draw attention to red flags and warnings about possible illegal payments or other corrupt activities